 Mostly I go into the forest without a list.
 For a photographer, anything can be a good subject, even dirt.
 My mission is to move people from merely looking at things to deeply seeing things as they are.

-I think humans can change from looking to seeing.
-When I do that things call out to me, “over here, do me!”
+When I change from looking to seeing, things call out to me, “over here, do me!”
 The test is “would it hurt if you left and did not make a photograph”?

 She once did give a list of specific things to find in the forest – like a treasure hunt.
 I live in the middle of 87 million acres of forest.
 With help from some assistants, I did find them all.